allenai/scidocs/README.md

 `aws s3 sync --no-sign-request s3://ai2-s2-research-public/specter/scidocs/ data/`

+Note: if you're having issues, make sure you're in the `us-west-2` region.

 ## Windows Support
 Because `pytrec_eval` does not support Windows, you won't be able to install `SciDocs` on Windows.
 The data, however, is still accessible via the `awscli` command above.